TorinLinsley/Text_Document_Creator/README-EN.md

 [**Ctrl**]+[**Shift**]+[**F**] > Open notepad

 ## Notes
-- Holding down the shortcut will repeatedly trigger the action, creating many new text files and opening multiple Notepad windows.
+- Holding down the shortcut will repeatedly trigger the action, creating many new text files or opening multiple Notepad windows.